PeaceTech Lab Africa

 Election Violence Prevention

-PeaceTech Lab is partnering with Mercy Corps to implement the Kenya Election Violence Prevention and Response Program (KEVP).
-This initiative, funded by the US Department of State, is designed to mitigate the risk of election-related violence in the lead up to, during, and immediately following the Kenyan elections scheduled for August 8 of this year.
+PeaceTech Lab partnered with Mercy Corps to implement the Kenya Election Violence Prevention and Response Program (KEVP).
+This initiative, funded by the US Department of State, was designed to mitigate the risk of election-related violence in the lead up to, during, and immediately following the 2017 Kenyan elections.
 Learn More.